JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Urantia_Books_Message_has_Failed_or_has_it.md

 My second point of sureness is that reform of Christianity was the major hope of the revelators for the success of their revelation.
 I believe they were well aware that Christianity would not easily embrace a new revelation, and that those who do accept it would need to find the way to introducing it to the flock.
 They tell us:

 > “Paganized and socialized Christianity stands in need of new contact with the uncompromised teachings of Jesus; it languishes for lack of a new vision of the Master’s life on earth.
-A new and fuller revelation of the religion of Jesus is destined to conquer an empire of materialistic secularism and to overthrow a world sway of mechanistic naturalism.” ([UB 195:9.2](/en/The_Urantia_Book/195#p9_2))
+A new and fuller revelation of the religion of Jesus is destined to conquer an empire of materialistic secularism and to overthrow a world sway of mechanistic naturalism.” (<a id="a51_357"></a>[UB 195:9.2](/en/The_Urantia_Book/195#p9_2))

 So please, let us not be as the majority of the current crop of Christians with feet set in concrete.
 Let us face reality.
 For in consideration of the degenerate state of Western society and for the sake of the new generations growing up without God and without meaning in their lives, **would it not be a crime against humanity to fail to do so?**